-Our newest design is modelled after a vintage Pfaff spool holder, designed when people were still using flat wound spools but found they were also a joy to use with cross wound spools as they feed the thread cleanly and evenly with no backlash.
+Our newest design is modelled after a vintage Pfaff spool holder, designed when people were still using flat wound spools, but we found they were also a joy to use with cross wound spools as they feed the thread cleanly and evenly with no backlash, and no thread twist.

 Another feature is that the brass base weighs an ounce / 28 grams and can be used to set the weight on most domestic bobbin cases.

 An addition we made to the Ultimate Stand was an extra extension arm to be used for feeding rear mounted cones of thread… this is particularly nice for the Featherweight 221 and 222 as they have such wide bodies.

 Some more pictures from the shop… when we started everything was hand made with simple tools but now we have a wonderful little lathe for turning down the brass to precise diameters as the finished weight is very important.